naei/elastic-stack/README.md

 ### Set up Kibana

-- Connect with the default credentials: `elastic:changeme`.
-*It is strongly recommended to immediately change the password.*

 - On the first start, Kibana ask to configure an index pattern.
 Write the `filebeat-*` pattern then click on "Create".

 - Finally you can import the Nginx logs dashboard: "Management" > "Saved Objects" > "Import" > Import the dashboard from the local folder:`<path-to>/elastic-stack/conf/kibana/dashboards/nginx.json`